 Kelsey Frazier, University of Alaska Anchorage.

+Lead Institution: University of Alaska Anchorage.

 Project Champion: CDR Christopher B. Tuckey, HQ U.S. Coast Guard CG-WWM.

-Project Support: LT Ryan Huebner and Sam Cheung, U.S. Coast Guard Research & Development Center (RDC).

-Project Collaboration: U.S. Coast Guard RDC and Canadian Ice Services.

 Project Description:

-Abstract:
+Abstract.

-In collaboration with USCG and other government agencies, the project team is finalizing the development of an Ice Conditions Index for the Great Lakes Region (Great Lakes ICECON) and Arctic Ice Conditions Index (ARCTICE).
-In developing an Arctic ice condition index (ARCTICE) for the Arctic region, the team is focused on the ice laden waters of the Bering, Chukchi and Beaufort Seas (corresponding to the U.S. Arctic Extended Economic Zone (EEZ).
-Great Lakes ICECON has matured and producing ICECON via a transition process which automates ICECON via obtained environmental variables following a calculation protocol at Axiom Data Sciences in Anchorage, then transmitted to the USNIC.
-In Program Year 7, ingesting of a concluding variable (ice pressure) obtained from Canadian ice services and calculated into the overall Great Lakes ICECON will be finalized.
-Building on the successful Ice Conditions Index for the Great Lakes Region, ADAC’s Arctic Ice Conditions Index, or “ARCTICE,” produces an easy-to-understand numeral to communicate ice conditions that are relevant to the capabilities of an individual vessel.
+In collaboration with USCG and other government agencies, the ADAC team is developing Arctic Ice Condition Index (ARCTICE).
+In this project, the team is focused on the ice laden waters of the Bering, Chukchi and Beaufort Seas (corresponding to the U.S. Arctic Extended Economic Zone (EEZ).
+The project produces an easy-to-understand numeral to communicate ice conditions that are relevant to the capabilities of an individual vessel.
 This index will be available for current and future ice conditions, providing forecasts from 72 hours up to 1 month in advance.
-Based on Great Lakes ICECON investigations, proposed research will result in providing marine operators a transition destination ready access to this information, in particular the U.S. National Ice Center (USNIC) and the Alaska Ocean Observation System supporting vessel captains and officers in route planning and in determining associated risk with traveling through a particular region in the Arctic Waters.
+Based on completed and transitioned Great Lakes ICECON investigations, proposed research will result in providing marine operators a transition destination ready access to this information, in particular the U.S. National Ice Center (USNIC) and the Alaska Ocean Observation System supporting vessel captains and officers in route planning and in determining associated risk with traveling through a particular region in the Arctic Waters.